fglmtt/admin/lectures/12-security.md

 Phishing begins with deceptive communication.
 Attackers may send emails  containing malicious attachments or links ([email spoofing](https://attack.mitre.org/techniques/T1672/) and thread hijacking), typically to execute malicious code on victim systems, or use social media platforms

-Targeted attacks (spearphising) can be especially hard to defend against because the communication often include victim-specific information that lends an appearance of authenticity
+Targeted attacks (spearphishing) can be especially hard to defend against because the communication often include victim-specific information that lends an appearance of authenticity

 ### 3.2.
 Software vulnerabilities

 A vulnerability is a flaw or weakness in a system's design, implementation, or management that can be exploited by an attacker to compromise its security.
-Over the years, countless of security bugs have been discovered in computer software
+Over the years, countless security bugs have been discovered in computer software

 Buffer overflows are an example of a software bug with complex security implications.
-Developers often allocate buffers, which are predetermined amount of temporary memory space
+Developers often allocate buffers, which are predetermined amounts of temporary memory space

 If the code is not careful about checking the size of the data against the size of the buffer, the memory adjacent to the allocated space is at risk of being overwritten.
 Hackers can input carefully composed data that crashes the program or, in the worst case, executes arbitrary code